mmistakes/minimal-mistakes/_pages/about.md

 permalink: /about/
 ---

 Hi there!
-I am a Software Engineer at Zalando SE, spending most of my time on the design, development, and improvement of resilient and scalable distributed systems.
+I am currently a Software Engineer at Zalando SE, where I spend most of my time building and operating event-driven systems.

-I am currently on a journey of spending ~10,000 hours on tinkering through software systems, reading, and scribbling technical notes. (_Still a long way to go!_ 😄)
+I'm on a journey to spend ~10,000 hours tinkering with software systems and jotting down notes along the way.

-Some of my past experiences are in building backend systems and native Android applications in financial services, customer relationship, and facility management.
+My past experiences include building backend systems and native Android applications in financial services, customer relationship management, and facility management.

-My current interests are reading engineering blogs/papers, understanding distributed systems, startups/scale-ups, soccer ⚽️, and cooking 🧑🏽‍🍳.
+My current interests lie in databases, distributed systems, and search technologies.
+I also dedicate time mentoring and contributing to startups.